 Before I get into this blog I’d like to first just remind those of us lucky enough to have a fully functioning immune system how privileged we are.
-There are plenty of vulnerable people out there who do not have the luxury of proper immune function; these people are now facing a boring 3 months inside their homes and, if they’re not so lucky, a fight for their lives as they battle with this new infection.
-So let's take a second to be grateful for the functioning of our bodies shall we?
+There are plenty of vulnerable people out there who do not have the luxury of proper immune function; these people are facing an even more challenging time in this pandemic we're all currently stuck in.
+So let's take a second to be grateful for the miracles that are our bodies, shall we?

 Now this is a BIG question and I’m not afraid to admit that I don’t fully understand it (people dedicate their whole lives to understanding it!).
 Lessons on the immune system at school and university always daunted me as it's so ridiculously complicated, incorporating cells with cool names like natural killer cells, macrophages and neutrophils, as well as proteins which you might be familiar with like antibodies and cytokines.

 Our immune system is working all the time to help keep our body in balance.
 We tend to only think about it though when the complicated components come together to orchestrate a response to pathogens like the SARS-CoV-2 virus we find ourselves confronted with now.

 There are two lines of defence to the immune system:

 Non-specific immune response – this is the first line of defence and includes both physical barriers (like skin or hairs in the nose and windpipe) and chemical barriers (like stomach acid or tears).
 These barriers can’t distinguish between different threats so just provide a general barrier to invading pathogens.
 The non-specific response also includes white blood cells (e.g. phagocytes, neutrophils, basophils etc) which again mounts the same attack on any pathogen and also doesn’t hold any ‘memory’ of the response.